loslcrd/pint/README.md

 ## Usage

 ### Load release version of PINT 🍺 in your browser
-Just extract the .zip [latest release](https://github.com/loslcrd/pint/releases/latest) and follow the instructions below.
+- **For Firefox (using the .xpi)**: Go to `about:addons`, click on the gear button and click on `Install Add-on From File...`.
+Select the `.xpi` file.
+This method works while the extension is still signed by Mozilla.
+If they revoke the signature you will have to use the method below.

+- **Using the .zip**: Just extract the .zip [latest release](https://github.com/loslcrd/pint/releases/latest) and follow the instructions below.
 You will need to reload the extension every time you close Firefox if you are not using a Developer or Nightly build of Firefox.

 ### Load builded PINT 🍺 in your browser
 1. After building the project, open your browser (e.g., Chrome or Firefox).